Intermediate geodesic growth in virtually nilpotent groups: Generalities on virtually nilpotent groups

 \section{Generalities on virtually nilpotent groups}

 Let us start with some general observations on virtually nilpotent groups.
-In this section, $G$ is a group with a finite generating set $S$.
-We suppose $G$ contains a finite-index, torsionfree, $s$-step nilpotent subgroup $H$.
+In this section, $G$ is a group with a finite (non-weighted) generating set $S$.
+Let $H$ be a finite-index, torsion-free, $s$-step nilpotent subgroup.
 We do not require $H$ to be normal.